The Language of Bargaining: Linguistic Effects in LLM Negotiations: Abstract

 \section{Abstract}

 Negotiation is a core component of social intelligence, requiring agents to balance strategic reasoning, cooperation, and social norms.
 Recent work shows that LLMs can engage in multi-turn negotiation, yet nearly all evaluations occur exclusively in English.
-Using controlled multi-agent simulations across Ultimatum, Buy-Sell, and Resource Exchange games, we systematically isolate language effects across English and four Indic framings (Hindi, Punjabi, Gujarati, Marwadi) by holding game rules, model parameters, and incentives constant across all conditions.
-We find that language choice can shift outcomes more strongly than changing models, reversing proposer advantages and reallocating surplus.
-Crucially, effects are task-contingent: Indic languages reduce stability in distributive games yet induce richer exploration in integrative settings.
-Our results demonstrate that evaluating LLM negotiation solely in English yields incomplete and potentially misleading conclusions.
-These findings caution against English-only evaluation of LLMs and suggest that culturally-aware evaluation is essential for fair deployment.
+We systematically isolate language effects across English and three Indic framings (Hindi, Punjabi, Gujarati) by holding game rules, model parameters, and incentives constant for multi-agent simulations for Ultimatum, Buy-Sell, and Resource Exchange games.
+Our results indicate that language choice is correlated to negotiation outcomes and that this correlation persists across model architectures.
+Crucially, effects are task-contingent: Indic languages reduce stability in distributive games (where agents compete over a fixed resource) yet are associated with richer exploration in integrative (cooperative) settings.
+Further, they suggest that findings obtained under English-only conditions may not generalize to other linguistic settings.
+These findings caution against English-only evaluation of LLMs and suggest that linguistically-grounded evaluation is essential for fair deployment.